frankframework/frank-manual/docs/source/testing/testing.rst

 This section is about testing Frank configurations.
 There are two tools to do this, :ref:`ladybug` and :ref:`larva`.
 They can be found as follows:

 * Open the Frank console in your webbrowser.
-If you have a configuration named "yourConfig" then go to http://your-server/yourConfig/iaf/gui.
+If you have a configuration named "yourconfig" then go to http://your-server/yourConfig/iaf/gui.
 * In the left-hand menu, double-click "Testing" as shown:

   .. image:: frankConsoleFindTestTools.jpg